COMMITMENT TO SAFETY

 - New hire safety orientation.

-- Weekly and documented safety meetings address company, client and industry health, safety and environmental issues.
+- Monthly and documented safety meetings address company, client and industry health, safety and environmental issues.

 - Site specific safety meetings as client requirements dictate.